Gruet: Sélection Brut

-The Gruet Sélection Brut is the cheapest bottle of Champagne I've ever bought – and naturally a test of whether the price shows up in the glass.
+The Gruet Sélection Brut is the cheapest bottle of champagne I've ever bought, and naturally a test of whether the price shows in the glass.
 The result: a positive surprise.

-Sure, it doesn't play in the league of the great terroir artists, but it brings exactly what you'd expect from an uncomplicated Champagne: fruity, approachable and just easy to drink.
+Sure, it doesn't play in the league of the great terroir artists, but it brings exactly what you expect from an uncomplicated champagne: fruity, accessible and just easy to drink.
 Maybe even minimally too sweet, though that's less about the dosage and more about the naturally fruit-forward style that's typical for the Côte des Bar.

-It's exactly this uncomplicated nature that makes it interesting – not just solo as an aperitif, but also as a base for Champagne cocktails.
-A Champagne for spontaneous moments, without great expectations.
+This uncomplicated character is exactly what makes it interesting, not just solo as an aperitif, but also as a base for champagne cocktails.
+A champagne for spontaneous moments, without big expectations.
+House Gruet surely has more exciting cuvées to discover, the entry-level Brut alone isn't enough to evaluate the producer's potential.

 Details